- Surgical trauma, gum disease and faulty implant design are some of the causes of a loose implant.

 Picture by Authority Dental under CC 2.0 license

-The abutment is the piece that joins the implant and the tooth cap (crown).
-This is the part that becomes loose most often, making up 33% of cases.
-It often comes with no pain and can usually be fixed without causing any further damage to the rod or crown.
+The abutment is the component that connects the implant to the tooth cap (crown).
+This is the part that loosens most often, accounting for 33% of cases.
+It often causes no pain and can usually be fixed without further damaging the rod or crown.

-Abutments usually come loose due to trauma, faulty designs, or overload.
-The last can also be associated with incorrect placement of the rod.
-This case might require removal of the implant.
+Abutments usually loosen due to trauma, faulty design, or overload.
+The last can also be associated with the incorrect placement of the rod.
+This case might require the removal of the implant.

 Treatment